prashanthannam/NeoChat/README.md

 ## Getting Started

-This is a chat app build on flutter using firebase for handling the data.
+A chat app build using flutter and firestore, where users can add profile pictures, search for other users and can make real-time chatting.

 <img src="Neochat.gif" width="900">